Health Emergencies Programme (WHO): Executive Director

 In 2019, Michael J. Ryan became Executive Director of the WHOHEP, replacing Peter Salama in an internal reshuffle.

 Independent Oversight and Advisory Committee

-The Advisory Group issued a final report from which was drawn the Term of Reference document, which the WHA agreed would be the guidance to DGWHO in the form=ation of the HEP.
+The Advisory Group issued a final report from which was drawn the Term of Reference document, which the WHA agreed would be the guidance to DGWHO in the formation of the HEP.
 The HEP has been formed with an "Independent Oversight and Advisory Committee" (IAOC) as supervisor and in order "to provide oversight and monitoring of the development and performance of the Programme and to guide the Programme’s activities".
 The IAOC is a volunteer board and members are only reimbursed with a travel and per-diem entitlement.

 The IAOC consists of seven or eight members "drawn from national governments, nongovernmental organizations, and the UN system, with extensive experience in broad range of disciplines, including public health, infectious disease, humanitarian crises, public administration, emergency management, community engagement, partnerships and development.
 Members serve in their personal capacity..."